 Tardigrades – coming to a galaxy near you..?

-You may be thinking what on Earth is a Tardigrade, right?
-Well, their phenotype resembles this, as shown in figure 1 (adjacent photo).
-They are often referred to as ‘water bears’, and as the name suggests, it is because they move similarly to that of a bear and they inhabit the Arctic Ocean.
-These guys are absolutely incredible, they are categorised under a group called ‘extremophiles’.
+We are only just discovering megafauna species at the very bottom of our oceans, let alone have a good understand on what a Tardigrade is.
+Their phenotype resembles the photo below (Figure 1).
+They are often referred to as ‘water bears’, and as the name suggests, it is because they move similarly to that of a bear and they inhabit the Arctic Ocean, but are also found in a wide variety of habitats.
+These organisms are phenomenal, they are categorised under a group called ‘extremophiles’.

 The type of habitat they thrive in is often considered inhabitable or extreme environments, but the key point here is the need to remember that just because a certain type of habitat may be unfavoured by one organism, does not mean that it cannot be the ideal environment for another.
 This is exactly the case for the Tardigrades.